 - · Opdivo is given through your vein via an intravenous (IV) line.
-The treatment takes 30 minutes - · Opdivo is usually given every 2 or 4 weeks - You should discuss how many treatments you will need with your oncologist - · You may need to have blood tests before, during, and after treatment - It is important to keep appointments with your oncology team to receive your treatment.
+The treatment takes 30 minutes - Opdivo is usually given every 2 or 4 weeks - · Your oncologist will decide how many treatments you need - · You will need to have blood tests before, during, and after treatment - It is important to keep appointments with your oncology team to receive your treatment.
 If you miss an appointment, call as soon as possible to reschedule and to receive instructions about what to do